 Childhood obesity leads to long-term health consequences that last into adulthood.
-These include high blood pressure, elevated blood fats, type two diabetes mellitus, liver disease, arthritis, asthma, anxiety, depression, and many other diseases.
-Obesity also comes with social stigma that can lead to low self-esteem, bullying, or other forms of mistreatment.
+These include high blood pressure, elevated blood fats, type 2 diabetes mellitus, liver disease, arthritis, asthma, anxiety, depression, and many other diseases.
+Obesity also comes with social stigma that can lead to low self-esteem, bullying, and other forms of mistreatment.

 Here are three practices for home and school to help children build healthy eating habits for life: limit sugar intake, control portion size, and pay attention to the types of food children eat.

-Next, is controlling portion size, which varies based on the age and height of the child.
-In order to help estimate what each of the serving sizes looks like, some people use different parts of the eater’s hand — an adult’s hand for an adult’s portion and a child’s hand for a child’s portion.
-The size for a glass of milk should be roughly the size of the child's fist, and the palm of the hand is about the right size for a serving of meat or fish, and about two handfuls is an appropriate size for snacks such as nuts.
-Using smaller plates at the table can help to reduce portion size if a child seems to be eating too much.
+Next is controlling portion size, which varies based on the age and height of the child.
+In order to help estimate what each of the serving sizes looks like, some people use different parts of the eater’s hand—an adult’s hand for an adult’s portion and a child’s hand for a child’s portion.
+The size of a glass of milk should be roughly the size of the child's fist, and the palm of the hand is about the right size for a serving of meat or fish, and about two handfuls is an appropriate size for snacks such as nuts.
+Using smaller plates at the table can help reduce portion size if a child seems to be eating too much.
 One more important thing is spacing eating throughout the day.
 For most kids this means three meals per day and up to two to three snacks.
-That’s much better than eating a lot of food right at the end of the day — which is more likely to lead to weight gain.
+That’s much better than eating a lot of food right at the end of the day, which is more likely to lead to weight gain.

-Finally, what a child eats is also very important - so let’s build a few practice meals.
+Finally, what a child eats is also very important, so let’s build a few practice meals.
 Ideally plates should be about 1/2 fruits and vegetables, 1/4 whole grains (like rice or pasta), and 1/4 protein.
-Choose a variety of foods to provide a full array of nutrients including fats from foods like avocados, nuts, and fish, at least one type of vegetable or fruit, carbohydrates from whole grains, and proteins such as lentils, meat, or eggs.
-Drinks for children can include water, or drinks with low or no added sugar like dairy, soymilk, or nut-milk.
+Choose a variety of foods to provide a full array of nutrients including fats from foods like avocados, nuts, and fish and at least one type of vegetable or fruit, carbohydrates from whole grains, and proteins such as lentils, meat, or eggs.
+Drinks for children can include water or drinks with low or no added sugar like dairy, soy milk, or nut milk.
 As a general rule, children should decide how much to eat from the amount that they are served.
 They’re typically good at self-regulating the number of calories they need, so don’t force them to finish every meal because the number of calories they need may vary from day to day.
-Also don’t give up if a child claims not to like a vegetable, as studies suggest that children need up to 10 exposures before they try a new food.
+Also don’t give up if a child claims to not like a vegetable, as studies suggest that children need up to 10 exposures before they try a new food.
 This doesn’t mean that showing your child broccoli five nights in a row will win them over, but also don’t give up the first time the food gets rejected.

-All right, as a quick recap… Obesity rates are rising and obesity affects lifelong health.
+All right, as a quick recap: Obesity rates are rising, and obesity affects lifelong health.
 Obesity is usually the result of unhealthy eating habits.
-This can change at home and in the classroom by reducing sugar and avoiding sweet beverages like juice and soda.
-In addition, children should eat age-appropriate portions and shouldn’t be forced to finish every meal, because they’re typically good at self-regulating the number of calories they need.
-In general, a plate of food should be about one-half vegetables and fruits, one-quarter whole grains, and one-quarter protein.
+But, this can change at home and in the classroom by reducing sugar and avoiding sweet beverages like juice and soda.
+In addition, children should eat age-appropriate portions and shouldn’t be forced to finish every meal because they’re typically good at self-regulating the number of calories they need.
+In general, a plate of food should be about 1/2 vegetables and fruits, 1/4 whole grains, and 1/4 protein.